tmeasday/meteor-presence/README.md

 ## Usage

-By default, the package will, every second, track that a user is online.
-If it hasn't seen a user online within the last 10 seconds, it assumes they are offline.
+By default, the package will, every second, track a _browser window_'s activity.
+If it hasn't seen activity from a window in 10 seconds, it will assume that window is offline.

-The user's online state can be tracked via `user.presence.state`, which is set to `'online'` if they are online.
+The user's online state can be tracked via the `Meteor.presences` collection, referenced by `userId`

-NOTE: The package doesn't publish the presence field of any users, you'll need to do something like
+NOTE: The package doesn't publish the presences by default, you'll need to do something like
 ```js
 Meteor.publish('userPresence', function() {
   // Setup some filter to find the users your logged in user